StarPlayrX/XPC123/README.md

 Authorization Bundle (no entitlements) <-> XPC Launch Daemon <-> Application (with entitlements)
 ```

 As you can see Apple's example leads you to a dead end.
+In fact with a XPC Launch Daemon one to many can use the Daemo, instead of one to one.

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 I am sure there is much more to XPC than this.
 For me, having an end-to-end working example makes much easier to get started.